- Campus Life

 In the introduction to her 2010 book Likenesses, a collection of intimate, black and white photographs of distinguished poets, authors and artists, Aronson writes of her "natural inclination, from a very early age, to pay attention to how people treated each other, beyond what they said--how they stood, what they did with their hands, what happened to their faces when talking or being spoken to."
 This innate talent for "eavesdropping," as she describes it, is an apparent element of her style as a photographer; Aronson frames endearingly idiosyncratic, intimate views of her subjects.

-Aronson's photographs have recently garnered the attention of the likes of the New York Book Review, in whose December 6th, 2012 issue appeared her portrait of Saul Bellow, and the Poetry Cafe in London, where a two-month exhibition of her work ran from Thanksgiving to mid-January of this year.
+Aronson's photographs have recently garnered the attention of the likes of the New York Review of Books, in whose December 6th, 2012 issue appeared her portrait of Saul Bellow, and the Poetry Cafe in London, where a two-month exhibition of her work ran from Thanksgiving to mid-January of this year.
 The National Portrait Gallery's current exhibit entitled "Poetic Likeness: Modern American Poets" (October 12-April 28) features Aronson's portrait of Robert Lowell.